24.08.2022 | When silo bales store energy for the winter

 Axpo knows how to make energy from organic waste throughout the year.
 With a clever storage option using silo bales, surplus garden waste, vegetable peelings and food scraps can be stored during the summer months and transformed into energy when demand is high.

 Logically more garden waste is produced during the warmer months than in winter.
 Trees, bushes and fields sprout as soon as the first warm days occur and continue growing until the fall when leaves drop.
-Fermentation plants turn garden waste, vegetable peelings and food scraps into an energy volume corresponding to the electricity consumption of about 7,300 households*.
+Axpo produces around 75 GWh of renewable electricity per year in its fermentation plants using green waste, scraps and food waste.
+This corresponds to the annual electricity consumption of around 17,000 households - roughly the size of the city of Olten.

 Silage film is utilised to store organic waste in the summer when quantities exceed the capacity of the fermentation plants.
 The surplus garden waste is shredded and packed in silo bales.
 The silage film works as a biological energy storage system and prevents the valuable substances in garden waste from escaping and maintains the energy content.
 The bales are then stored at the fermentation plants and the garden waste falls into a summer slumber.

 The silo bales are then unpacked and processed at the plants during the winter months when demand is higher.
-Conserving garden waste in silo bales is a pilot project.
 The aim is to achieve maximum utilisation of the plants throughout the year.

 Nine of the 15 Axpo fermentation plants store energetic garden waste in silo bales for the winter.
 The silage foil is made of high-quality polyethylene and is recyclable.
 InnoRecycling AG is an Axpo business partner and handles the proper recycling of the foil.
 Without the storage of organic waste in bales during the summer, climate-relevant gases such as methane and nitrous oxide would be released into the atmosphere.
 Both gases exhibit high greenhouse gas potential and contribute to global warming.
 Conserving the green waste in silo bales prevents this.